Harry Potter Cast: Where Are They Now?

 He has also spent a lot of time on stage.
 His first performance was in the play Mojo, which premiered in London in October 2013.
 Grint also made his Broadway debut playing Frank Finger in It's Only A Play in 2014.

 He has most recently turned his attention to television.
-He can next be seen in the upcoming British comedy Sick Note, in which he has a starring role alongside Nick Frost (Shaun of the Dead, Hot Fuzz, The World's End.)
-He's also got a starring role in the upcoming British/American TV series Snatch (based on the film of the same name), and has signed up to play the lead in an upcoming NBC show, Imperial City.
+He can currently be seen in British dark comedy Sick Note, in which he has a starring role alongside Nick Frost (Shaun of the Dead, Hot Fuzz, The World's End.)
+He's also got a starring role in the British/American TV series Snatch (based on the film of the same name).

 The Audition of the Three Stars